mommermi/mommermi.github.io/content/en/research/2020-02-02-spitzerneos-diameters-and-albedos-for-2132-near-earth-objects/index.md

 ---
 date: 2020-02-02
 title: SpitzerNEOs - Diameters and Albedos for 2132 Near-Earth Objects
-summary: |
-  Based on Spitzer Space Telescope observations, we derived diameter and albedo estimates for 2132 asteroids in near-Earth space - the largest dataset of its kind.
-Our results and data are available online.
 tags:
 - Astronomy
 - Near-Earth Asteroid
 - Asteroid Physical Properties
 - Asteroid Thermal Modeling
 - Spitzer Space Telescope
-featured_image: /research/12893.png
 ---

 Ever since the early days of my PhD thesis, I have been involved in